-1

-summer accrued payrolls are Actions for Improvement:
+Actions for Improvement:

-to be included in the June The issue was noticed when

-form 100 report.
-From review submitting the file for direct

-of the June 2016 report deposit (final summer payroll -

-submitted by the School, it August 5, 2016).
-When the issue

-did not include the summer was noticed it was immediately

-accrued payroll information. corrected.

-Therefore, the contributions The School will continue to

-related to the June accrued review payroll registers for

-payrolls were submitted late accuracy.

-in August 2016.
-The personnel responsible for

-correcting this finding are the

-Business Manager and Director.
+- The issue was noticed when submitting the file for direct deposit (final summer payroll -August 5, 2016).
+When the issue was noticed it was immediately corrected. - The School will continue to review payroll registers for accuracy. - The personnel responsible for correcting this finding are the Business Manager and Director.

-Evidence: Corrected June 2016 Form
+Evidence: Corrected June 2016 Form 100 report.

-100 report.

-Effectiveness: The finding was not

-repeated in FY17 or FY18.
+Effectiveness: The finding was not repeated in FY17 or FY18.

-Specific Evidence:

-FY17 Audit Report Vol. II pgs.
-136-138

-FY18 Audit Report Vol. II pg.
-277
+Specific Evidence: FY17 Audit Report Vol. II pgs.
+136-138 FY18 Audit Report Vol. II pg.
+277 b.

-b.
 Board of Finance